College of Education

-The College of Education is accredited by the Council for Accreditation of Educator Preparation (CAEP).
-In addition, the Illinois State Board of Education (ISBE) approves all undergraduate teacher preparation programs, and most undergraduate teacher preparation programs are nationally recognized by professional teacher organizations.
+The Illinois State Board of Education (ISBE) approves all undergraduate teacher preparation programs in the College of Education, and most undergraduate teacher preparation programs are nationally recognized by professional teacher organizations.

 Most undergraduates complete all of their general education requirements prior to program admission.
 Grades below C are not accepted for these courses (C- grades are not acceptable).
 Because general education requirements are subject to change and are different by program, undergraduates must consult frequently with their advisors in the College of Education and, if they are secondary education minors, in the College of Arts and Sciences.